Dates and times confirmed for Champions Cup knockouts

 Saturday March 30th

-Edinburgh Rugby v Munster, BT Murrayfield (kick-off 12.45pm) Channel 4 / Virgin Media / BT Sport / bein
+Edinburgh Rugby v Munster, BT Murrayfield (kick-off 12.45pm) Channel 4/ Virgin Media/BT Sport

 Sunday March 31st